Personal Budgets for Social Care

 Children’s Social Care (including Child in Need, Child Protection and Early Help)

-Accessing support from children’s social care starts with an assessment of need, either via an Early Help assessment, a Short Breaks assessment or Children and Families (combined) assessment.
+Accessing support from children’s social care starts with an assessment of need, either from an Early Help assessment, a Short Breaks assessment or a Children and Families (combined) assessment.

 Any budget allocated to a young person can be managed:

-In circumstances where direct payments are deemed appropriate to meet assessed need as an alternative to a delivered service, they can be used for:
+In some circumstances, direct payments are deemed appropriate to meet assessed needs as an alternative to a delivered service.
+They can be used for:

 For information on referrals and further information, please see the links: